-You have the right to get an easy-to-understand summary about a health plan’s benefits and coverage.
+You have the right to an easy-to-understand summary about a health plan’s benefits and coverage.

-Insurance companies and group health plans must provide you with:
+Insurance companies and job-based health plans must provide you with:

-This information allows you to make “apples-to-apples” comparisons when you’re looking at different plans.
+This information helps you make “apples-to-apples” comparisons when you’re looking at plans.

-All individual and group health plans must use the same standard form to help you compare plans.
-The SBC also includes details, called coverage examples, which allow you to see what the plan would cover in 2 common medical situations: diabetes care and childbirth.
+The SBC also includes details, called coverage examples, which show you what the plan would cover in 2 common medical situations: diabetes care and childbirth.

 Yes.
 You can get a Summary of Benefits and Coverage for all individual and job-based health plans, including grandfathered plans.

 - Where can I get an example of the Summary of Benefits and Coverage and the Uniform Glossary?